Frequently Asked Questions

 Does Finsemble work on OSX?
 Linux?

-- Currently, Finsemble is only supported on the Windows operating system for production use.
-Virtual machines, such as
+- Currently, Finsemble is supported on the Windows and macOS operating systems for production use.
+Virtual machines,

 What are Finsemble's requirements?